Improving care quality and safety

-Our NIHR Imperial Patient Safety Translational Research Centre is at the core of this work.
+Our NIHR North West London Patient Safety Research Collaboration (PSRC) is at the core of this work.
 Since it was established the Centre has been working towards one clear goal: the delivery of safer healthcare.
 The Centre collaborates across IGHI, Imperial College Healthcare NHS Trust and with other national and global partners to deliver sustainable, high-impact research in patient safety.

 Find out how this work is advancing the scientific understanding of patient safety, empowering patients and staff and developing innovative interventions to address patient safety challenges.